 The VAT Gap

 VAT depends on companies meeting public law obligations as an integral part of their sales, purchasing and general business operations.
 The dependency on companies to process and report VAT makes it necessary for tax authorities to audit or otherwise control business transactions.
 But despite such audits, fraud and malpractice often cause governments to collect significantly less VAT than they should.
-The difference between the expected VAT revenue and the amount actually collected is often referred to as the VAT gap.
+The difference between the expected VAT revenue and the amount actually collected is the VAT gap.